secure-systems-lab/code-style-guidelines/python.md

 - Follow local customs when working on existing code.
 - Knowing [PEP 8](https://www.python.org/dev/peps/pep-0008/) doesn't hurt.
 - Strive for readability and keep junior programmers in mind.
-- Maintainers and linters have the authority, which you may challenge if you have good reason.
+- Though maintainers and linters have the authority, you may challenge them if you have good reason to do so.
 - Add a suitable linter configuration to your project if it does not have one.
-  You can take inspiration from well-established Python lab-projects such as [in-toto](https://github.com/in-toto/in-toto) and [TUF](https://github.com/theupdateframework/tuf).
+  You can take inspiration from well-established Python lab projects such as [in-toto](https://github.com/in-toto/in-toto) and [TUF](https://github.com/theupdateframework/tuf).
-- If you are familiar with auto-formatters such as `yapf`, `black`, `autopep8`, etc. feel free to share a config file that adheres to this guideline document. :)
+- If you are familiar with auto-formatters such as `yapf`, `black`, `autopep8`, etc. feel free to share a config file that adheres to this guidelines document. :)